We outline what property owners can do before the end of the UK tax year to make the most of the available allowances and reliefs open to them.

-If you own more than one home, whether solely or jointly with your spouse or civil partner, you may be able to make a PRR election stating which property is your main home for CGT purposes.
-The election must be submitted to HMRC within two years of another property being available for occupation as a residence.
+If you own more than one home, whether solely or jointly with your spouse or civil partner, you may be able to make a PRR election stating which property is your main home for capital gains tax (CGT) purposes.
+The election must be submitted to HM Revenue & Customs (HMRC) within two years of another property being available for occupation as a residence.

 If a property qualifies for PRR relief, any period during which it was let will also qualify for a ‘letting exemption’, up to a maximum of £40,000.
 Lettings relief is only available where a landlord lives in shared occupation with their tenant.

 The last nine months of ownership qualifies as a period of deemed owner occupation.
 A higher 36-month period applies for disabled people or individuals moving into a care home for more than three months, and for their spouses or civil partners.
 Other periods of absence may also qualify for treatment as periods of deemed owner occupation.

 A second home overseas can only be nominated as a main residence for the purposes of PRR for any given year where the individual is either resident in the same jurisdiction as the property or where they meet a ‘day count’ test.
 This latter requires them (or their spouse/civil partner) to spend at least 90 days in the property, or in another property which they own in the same territory.

 - Ensure that any claim for PRR will stand up to scrutiny, particularly if you have owned or occupied the property for a relatively short period of time.